 The server hardware will be in a data centre environment with fail over security meaning no or very little downtime.

 You benefit from an enterprise level software solution which would be impractical to implement on premise for a small business.

 You will not be able to install any Exchange Server side add-ons or applications, though client side plugins should still be OK

 Your mail is kept on a 3rd parties server and you may not know where this is (it may not be UK based which can be a compliance issue for some industries)

 You don’t have any control over Server versions, which may mean updating your client applications to be compatible with the latest server versions

 Your historical email may take a while to upload to the server and there may be incompatibilities with current server software – for example, Exchange 2013/2016 in a hosted environment does not easily import large numbers of subfolders.

 If you would like a free consultation to discuss hosted solutions and whether it would be suitable for your company, please contact us.
-There are several different options for hosted Exchange services, from services provided by Microsoft via the office 365 program to more flexible services offerred by smaller ISP's.
+There are several different options for hosted Exchange services, from services provided by Microsoft via the Office 365 program to more flexible services offered by smaller ISP’s.
 ACS can offer both O365 and customised services via our network of providers and can manage and implement your solution for you.